guidobouman/thesis/Documents/Thesis/Thesis.markdown

  - Knowledge is given, no need to memorize trivial facts
  - Creating relations as future of learning

+A sketch on the possibilities with BCI.
+Warning speculations

+## First stage: Brains to internet
+Alot of problems if it would be the current internet.
+Rethink semantics?
+Connecting a couple of database just like apps to the human mind.
+From limited to unlimited.
+I suspect Wikipedia will be first.

+### Problems
+Truth will become a problem.
+On the current internet there is no difference between truth and lies.
+Satirical websites like The Union News network and The Speld provide entertainment through fake made up news for example.
+For a computer, but also for a direct connection to the brain this is a problem.
+If a lie occurs in the database it is true for the masses because its directly being piped into others people's brain if the query the data.

+### Opportunities

+### Function of the internet:
+Common knowledge
+Calculation power

+### Function of humans:
+Being able to get common knowledge instantly from a limited amount off sources.
+No more need to learn facts or get common knowledge

+## Second stage: brains to brains over the internet
+Directly tap into someones brain.
+People don't have to put info on the internet in a certain database first.
+Everybody 'owns' everyones data.

+Problem of machine readability and semantics is solved.
+Problem of lies is solved.
+No more global truth, just individual nodes in a global bank.
+Just make your own conclusion with others facts.

+### Functions of computer
+will still be computational power and function as a back up for people passing away.

+Humans are there to solve problems by connecting the dots.
+World wide mind.

+Humans
+Privacy issues

+Does somebodys memory dissapear on death?

+## Education
+With the birth of BCI's education in its current for will fade away completely.
+Education is no longer about knowledge, but about creativity and experience instead.
+People need to be able to make conclusion fast out by connecting dots.
+The speed of these conclusions are fed by the associative functions of the brain, the creative part.
+Children need to be teached to be creative to train the associative functions.

+Experience is also needed to increase number of nodes in the brain.
+The more nodes, the easier is its to connect external sources to the brain.
+'School' should provide this rich experiences.

 ## Short term solution
 Thinking of longterm goals and solutions is fun, but you need tiny steps to move in that directions.
 There are some optimisations which can be done already.